 Metastasis (M): Has the cancer spread to other parts of the body?
 If so, where and how much?

-Here are more details on each part of the TNM system for sarcomas.
 The staging systems are different depending on the location of the sarcoma.
-This section describes:

-Doctors also describe this type of cancer by its grade (G).
+Doctors also describe soft-tissue sarcoma by its grade (G).
 The grade describes how much cancer cells look like healthy cells when viewed under a microscope.

 The doctor compares the cancerous tissue with healthy tissue.
 Healthy tissue usually contains many different types of cells grouped together.
 If the cancer looks similar to healthy tissue and has different cell groupings, it is called “differentiated” or a “low-grade tumor.”
 If the cancerous tissue looks very different from healthy tissue, it is called “poorly differentiated” or a “high-grade tumor.”
 The cancer’s grade may help the doctor predict how quickly the cancer will spread.